 Southern Copper (SCCO) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the miner had gained 2.91% over the past month, lagging the Basic Materials sector's gain of 8.81% and outpacing the S&P 500's gain of 0.58% in that time.
+Prior to today's trading, shares of the miner had lost 15.18% over the past month.
+This has lagged the Basic Materials sector's loss of 1.59% and the S&P 500's gain of 0.04% in that time.

-Investors will be hoping for strength from SCCO as it approaches its next earnings release.
-In that report, analysts expect SCCO to post earnings of $1.09 per share.
-This would mark year-over-year growth of 220.59%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.55 billion, up 42.62% from the year-ago period.
+SCCO will be looking to display strength as it nears its next earnings release.
+On that day, SCCO is projected to report earnings of $1.09 per share, which would represent year-over-year growth of 220.59%.
+Our most recent consensus estimate is calling for quarterly revenue of $2.55 billion, up 42.62% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.41 per share and revenue of $10.27 billion.
 These totals would mark changes of +117.24% and +28.65%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for SCCO.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+It is also important to note the recent changes to analyst estimates for SCCO.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 10.43% higher.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 10.43% higher within the past month.
 SCCO is currently a Zacks Rank #1 (Strong Buy).

-In terms of valuation, SCCO is currently trading at a Forward P/E ratio of 16.25.
-For comparison, its industry has an average Forward P/E of 15.56, which means SCCO is trading at a premium to the group.
+Valuation is also important, so investors should note that SCCO has a Forward P/E ratio of 15.47 right now.
+Its industry sports an average Forward P/E of 16.51, so we one might conclude that SCCO is trading at a discount comparatively.

-Meanwhile, SCCO's PEG ratio is currently 0.87.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Mining - Non Ferrous industry currently had an average PEG ratio of 0.69 as of yesterday's close.
+Meanwhile, SCCO's PEG ratio is currently 0.83.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Mining - Non Ferrous stocks are, on average, holding a PEG ratio of 0.65 based on yesterday's closing prices.

 The Mining - Non Ferrous industry is part of the Basic Materials sector.
-This group has a Zacks Industry Rank of 119, putting it in the top 47% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 113, which puts it in the top 45% of all 250+ industries.

+To follow SCCO in the coming trading sessions, be sure to utilize Zacks.com.

 Click to get this free report